Mom + Pop Music

-Mom + Pop Music is a New York City–based independent record label.
-Founded by Michael Goldstone in 2008, its roster includes Courtney Barnett, Magdalena Bay, Madeon, Tom Morello, Porter Robinson, Maya Hawke, Tycho, Tash Sultana, Sunflower Bean, Beach Bunny, Caamp, and Del Water Gap.
-Goldstone serves as co-president of Mom + Pop Music with Thaddeus Rudd, who joined the label as Goldstone's business partner and co-president in 2009.
+Mom + Pop Music is an independent record label based in New York City.
+The label was founded in 2008 by Michael Goldstone and has released music in indie rock, alternative, and electronic music.
+The label is led by co-presidents Goldstone and Thaddeus Rudd, who joined the company in 2009.
+Artists associated with the label have included Courtney Barnett, Magdalena Bay, Madeon, Tom Morello, Porter Robinson, Maya Hawke, Tycho, Tash Sultana, Sunflower Bean, Beach Bunny, Caamp, Del Water Gap, and Lily Fitts.